josh-berry/tab-stash/README.md

 ## Developer Corner

 ### Building Tab Stash for Development

+In the top-level tab-stash directory, run:

 ```sh
 $ npm i
 $ npm run build
 ```

+Or if you're on Linux or Mac, just run `make`.

 The result will be in the `dist` directory.
 You can load it into your Firefox by following these steps: